 Better lighting is needed on my street.
 How can I get more lights or upgraded lights?

-Upon receipt of request, Street Lighting Section will investigate the existing street lighting system to determine if additional lighting is needed.
-If the area is in the lighting district, it takes approximately from 8 to 12 months to install the streetlights.
-If the area is not in a lighting district then annexation is required which can take up to 12 months to annex the area into a County lighting district and additional 8 to 12 months to install the streetlights.
-Generally, a petition is needed when there is more than 3 streetlights being requested on the street
+Upon receipt of a request, Public Works will evaluate the existing street lighting system to determine if additional lighting is needed.
+If the area is in the lighting district, it takes approximately from 12 to 18 months to install the streetlights.
+If the area is not in a lighting district then annexation is required which can take up to 18 months to annex the area into a County Lighting District and additional 12 to 18 months to install the streetlights.
+Please refer to the Streetlight Request tab for additional information.

 How to prepare and submit a street lighting plan if I was conditioned by the County to install streetlights.

 The street lighting plan required as part of a development/project approval must be prepared per Procedures for the Preparation of Streetlights Layouts manual.
 This manual is found on the Developers page.